eliranbenishai/slimgym/README.md

 ### `sg.parse<T = any>(input: string): T`

-Parses a SlimGym configuration string and returns a JavaScript object.
+Parses a SlimGym configuration string and returns a JavaScript object with a `toJSON()` method.
 Supports TypeScript generics for type safety.

 **Parameters:**
 - `input` (string): The SlimGym configuration string to parse

 **Returns:**
-- `T`: A JavaScript object representing the parsed configuration (defaults to `any`)
+- `T`: A JavaScript object representing the parsed configuration (defaults to `any`).
+The returned object has a `toJSON()` method that converts Date objects to ISO strings.

 **Example:**